 - Support for irregular heart rhythm notifications in Malaysia and Peru

-watchOS 7.6 is probably the last big update from the watchOS 7 cycle.
+watchOS 7.6 was the last big update from the watchOS 7 cycles.
 Here are all the new features:

 - Bug Fixes;